+31 (0) 570 74 54 30 info@v-tron.eu

 Project Brabant in-car III

-Brabant in-car III is a grant programme that falls within the framework of the national Better Use programme.
-It focuses on solving concrete traffic flow problems.
+Brabant In-car III is a subsidy programme that falls within the framework of the national Better Utilisation programme.
+This programme focuses on solving specific traffic flow problems.
 Concrete results must be delivered by 2014 at the latest.
-Brabant In-car III focuses on using in-car technology to solve concrete traffic flow problems on the A67.
-In doing so, Brabant in-car III is the first of this series of programmes in which solving a concrete traffic problem was central.
+Brabant In-car III focuses on using in-car technology to solve specific traffic flow problems on the A67 motorway.
+Brabant in-car III is the first in a series of programmes that focus on solving specific traffic issues.

-The Brabant in-car III programme concerned a search for:
+The Brabant in-car III programme involved a search for:

-“ITS applications that optimise the interaction between cars and trucks in traffic so that the flow of both freight and passenger traffic improves.
-The scope of application includes at least the A67 (Belgian border to German border) and its entrances and exits.
-Measures must not compromise the network performance of the overall regional road network”.
+“ITS applications that optimise the interaction between passenger cars and lorries in traffic, thereby improving the flow of both freight and passenger traffic.
+The area of application includes at least the A67 motorway (from the Belgian border to the German border) and its slip roads.
+Measures must not be implemented at the expense of the network performance of the entire regional road network”.

 Brabant in-car III is the follow-up to the Brabant in-car I and II programmes.
-Unlike the previous two programmes, which housed a variety of projects, the current programme houses three projects with a high degree of similarity:
+Unlike the previous two programmes, which covered a variety of projects, the current programme covers three projects that are very similar:

-• Each of the projects focuses primarily on the development of a smartphone app on which in-car advice is given.
+• Each of the projects focuses primarily on the development of a smartphone app that provides in-car advice.

-• The advice covers aspects such as driving speed, distance to the preceding vehicle and lane.
+• The recommendations concern aspects such as driving speed, distance to the vehicle in front and the lane.

-• These are given to drivers of passenger cars and trucks that regularly use the A67 between the Belgian and German borders on the route Antwerp via Eindhoven to the Ruhr region.
+• These are given to drivers of passenger cars and lorries who regularly use the A67 between the Belgian and German borders on the route from Antwerp via Eindhoven to the Ruhr area.

-• Each of the projects uses knowledge developed in the HTAS project Connected Cruise Control (CCC).
+• Each of the projects utilises knowledge developed in the HTAS project Connected Cruise Control (CCC).

 • The TUD therefore plays a role in each of the projects.

-• Project goals are improved traffic flow and road safety on the A67 now and roll-out of this service to other parts of the Netherlands and beyond as a follow-up goal.
+• The project objectives are to improve traffic flow and road safety on the A67 motorway now and to roll out this service to other parts of the Netherlands and beyond as a follow-up objective.

 Contact V-tron: